RunatK/NN_MNIST_train_RNN/README.md

 # NN_MNIST_train_RNN
-My third neura network made as part of the Samsung course
+My third neural network made as part of the Samsung course